Large Language Models Leverage External Knowledge to Extend Clinical Insight Beyond Language Boundaries: MATERIALS AND METHODS

-\item \textbf{Domain Pre-training and Fine-tuned:} Med3R \cite{CNMLE-med3r-2018} consists of free reading (domain pre-training in dozens of medical books), guided reading (supervised learning with retrieved relevant documents), and multi-layer reasoning (integration of reasoning layer of different levels).
-It was trained on 270,000 medical questions and achieved the SOTA in CNMLE-2017.

 \item \textbf{GPT with Direct Instruction:} Here we use the direct instruction $I_{direct}$.
-To further investigate the effect of different components of KFE, we conducted extensive experiments on various strategies: {\em Zero-shot} denotes the basic approach without knowledge and few-shot enhancement; {\em Few-shot} denotes the approach with only few-shot enhancement (as described in Section \ref{sec:fewshot}); {\em Knowledge Enhancement} denotes the approach with only knowledge enhancement (as described in Section \ref{sec:knowledge}) and KFE denotes the complete proposed approach.
+To investigate the effect of different components of KFE, we conducted extensive experiments on various strategies: {\em Zero-shot} denotes the basic approach without any enhancement; {\em Few-shot} denotes the approach with only few-shot enhancement; {\em Knowledge Enhancement} denotes the approach with only knowledge enhancement and KFE denotes the complete proposed framework. supplementary Figure 1 presents the integrated prompt for different methods.

 \item \textbf{GPT with Instruction with Inference Steps:} Here we use the instructions with inference steps $I_{steps}$.
 The rest settings are the same as {\em GPT with Direct Instruction}.
 Here we aim to investigate whether the generated inference details can enhance problem-solving ability.